koalalorenzo/blog/content/posts/202501-its-time-to-move-on/index.md

 and rarely read messages to not get sucked into Facebook again.

-I was forced back on Facebook just to handle the volunteering at my LGBTQ+ Volleyball club. :tired_face: When I log in on it again, the feeling is the
+I was forced back on Facebook just to handle the volunteering at my LGBTQ+ Volleyball club. :tired_face: When I log in on it, the feeling is the
 same: the content on the platform is even worse than when I left, and it shares the same issue as Instagram.
-Thankfully, I don't feel addicted to Facebook anymore and I can clearly close the app and move on.
+Thankfully, I don't feel addicted to Facebook anymore and I can clearly close the app and move on with my day.

 I also **stopped using Twitter** for the similar reasons.
 Leaving was easy this time.
 I have been using RSS feeds from blogs and news websites for a long time.